-On December 15, 2011, DEEP held a hearing on the proposed adoption of a new intrastate ozone season nitrogen oxides (NO_x) trading program (RCSA section 22a-174-22c), which would replace the interstate Clean Air Interstate Rule (CAIR) NO_x Trading Program now in effect under RCSA section 22a-174-22c when CSAPR is implemented.
+On December 15, 2011, CT DEEP held a hearing on the proposed adoption of a new intrastate ozone season nitrogen oxides (NOx) trading program (RCSA section 22a-174-22d), which would replace the interstate Clean Air Interstate Rule (CAIR) NOx Trading Program now in effect under RCSA section 22a-174-22c when CSAPR is implemented.
+CT DEEP subsequently submitted the proposed CAIR replacement rule to EPA for approval, requesting parallel processing.
+EPA proposed approval of the rule on March 26, 2012 (77 FR 17367).
+CT DEEP expects to submit the final version of rule to EPA shortly.

 The proposed program is structured similarly to the program now in effect under RCSA section 22a-174-22c, and EPA will administer the intrastate trading program in a similar manner.
-The regulated units are subject to an emission budget of 2,691 tons per ozone season, exactly the same state emissions budget now in effect under RCSA section 22a-174-22c.
+The regulated units will be subject to an emission budget of 2,691 tons per ozone season, exactly the same state emissions budget now in effect under RCSA section 22a-174-22c.
 As noted earlier, the D.C.
 Circuit issued a stay of CSAPR on December 30, 2011, specifying that CAIR requirements remain in place while the Court considers and rules on pending petitions in the case.
-As a result, the new regulation proposes to be effective when CAIR sunsets by federal action after the CSAPR issues are resolved, thereby ensuring that the emission reductions originally secured by CAIR are retained into the future.
+As a result, the new regulation would be effective when CAIR sunsets by federal action after the CSAPR issues are resolved, thereby ensuring that the emission reductions originally secured in Connecticut by CAIR are retained into the future.